bojanb98/code-context/README.md

 # Claude Context Extensions

-Semantic code search and indexing system inspired by [@zilliz/claude-context-core](https://github.com/zilliztech/claude-context-core), built with a custom Python implementation using Qdrant and FastEmbed.
+Semantic code search and indexing system inspired by [@zilliz/claude-context-core](https://github.com/zilliztech/claude-context-core), built with a custom Python implementation using Qdrant.
+Supports FastEmbed and OpenAI compatible API for embeddings.

 ## Architecture